-Listening-short texts-formal and informal conversations-participating in conversations- short group conversations- speaking about oneself- speaking about one's friend.
+Listening-short texts-formal and informal conversations-participating in conversations- short group conversations- speaking about one's friend.

 UNIT V: BUSINESS ENVIRONMENT & ETIQUETTES

 Saring information of a personal kind; greeting; taking leave; Writing e-mails, memos, reports, etc.

 At the end of the course, learners will be able to: